Who are the men that pick for scraps amongst the ruins at the end of history?

 Oh, sweet God.

-but this is His mate, don't look that impressed.
+His mate doesn't look that impressed.

-I'm glad he got tickets, though.
+I'm glad he got tickets though.

-Yeah, I really like Thomas, and I know he loved Oasis.
+And I know he loved Oasis.

 So I'm stoked for him that he got tickets.